 Fast, effortless and 100% online.

 If you’re self-employed, there are a number of expenses you claim, depending on your occupation.
-There are two main ways to claim your self-employed expenses.
+There’s always lots to think about when you’re self-employed but let’s get into the two main ways to claim your self-employed expenses.

 The first way is to simply claim a flat £1,000 as a self-employed Trading Allowance.